unep-grid/helm-charts/README.md

 2. Deploy utilities Helm charts

-3. Fill `./helm-chart/mapx/values.yaml` with the values required by MapX to be deployed in the k8s cluster.
+3. Fill `./charts/mapx/values.yaml` with the values required by MapX to be deployed in the k8s cluster.

 4. Deploy MapX Helm chart

+_Optionally:_

+5. Fill `./charts/mapx-documentation/values.yaml` with the values required by MapX documentation to be deployed in the k8s cluster.

+6. Deploy MapX documentation Helm chart

 ### Add Helm repositories